DevLenin06/Stroke-Prediction-Model/README.md

 - **Confusion Matrix:** To evaluate true positives, false positives, true negatives, and false negatives.

 ## Key Results
-The model performed moderately well, with an emphasis on recall.
-Since identifying stroke cases is critical, recall was prioritized to reduce false negatives.
+The model performed moderately well and has an emphasis on recall.
+Since identifying stroke cases is the goal, recall was prioritized to reduce false negatives.

 ## Visualizations
 - Distribution of age for stroke vs. non-stroke cases.